rvegarodz/holbertonschool-higher_level_programming/python-data_structures/README.md

-# Data Structures: Lists, Tuples Project
+# Data Structures: Lists & Tuples Project

 - File 0 - Python function that prints all integers of a list
 - File 1 - Python function that retrieves an element from a list like in C